Tracachang/RaspiBolt/raspibolt_20_pi.md

 ## Initial Setup

 When you will connect to ssh you'll see a menu to install, it is very straightforward you'll be asked a username, we will use "admin" for this tutorial, set the password `password [A]` and when password for root is asked we will write again the same `password [A]`.
-We will choose local settings like language and location, once it is done we will see the command line.
+We will choose local settings like language and location, and configure wifi if needed.
+Once the setup is done we will see the command line.

 ## The command line